feathersjs/docs/api/authentication/oauth.md

 </a>
 ```

-This will use the user (entity) of that access token to link the oAuth account to.
+This will use the user (entity) of that access token to link the OAuth account to.
 Using the [authentication client](./client.md) you can get the current access token via `app.get('authentication')`:

 ```js
 const { accessToken } = await app.get('authentication');